Soul And / Or Related Artists

 James Gadson had Wayne Stallings, on the synthesiser, hit the same note that Nolan Semien hit for that high note he held, following which he had the synthesiser trailoff the note to make the listener believe Nolan held it longer and higher.

-The group recorded a further album a year later, this time without the assistance of James Gadson.
+The group recorded a further album two years later, entitled 'Blasting Off' for the MCA imprint, this time without the assistance of James Gadson.

 He told me 'I'm Minister of Music here in Oceanside, Ca. at Genesis Church'.